 The table must be mentioned within the text of the article, e.g., “Differences in rates of decompression illness were not significant (Table 1)”, etc. The approximate positions of tables and figures should also be identified in the manuscript text.

 Figures (including photos, graphs, diagrams, illustrations and radiographs) must not be embedded in the main manuscript document.
-They are to be uploaded as separate electronic files in high resolution TIFF or JPEG format in Manuscript Manager.
+They are to be uploaded as separate electronic files in high resolution preferably TIF but DHM accepts JPEG format in Manuscript Manager.
 Name the document with the first author’s name and figure number as appropriate.
 Figures should be uploaded to Manuscript Manager in their numbered order, which results in them being compiled in the review document in correct order.

 The title of the figure and caption are not to be included in the figure.
 These appear in the ‘legends and captions’ section at the end of the manuscript document.
 Legends should generally contain fewer than 40 words and should be thorough enough to be understood independently of the main text.
 Magnification should be indicated in the captions for photomicrographs, and consideration given to the positioning of labels on diagnostic material as this can greatly influence the size of reproduction that can be achieved in the published article.